Sheree1986/GA-Capstone/README.md

 ### User Stories �
 * As a user I should be able to find information on the different conditions that falls under the neurodiverse umbrella.
 * Using a serach feature I should be able to look up a work to see information that contain that work generated.
-* As a user I should be able to start a triva game that genrates random question and keep a score of the session in progress.
+* As a user I should be able to start a triva game that genrates random questions and keep a score of the session in progress.
 * As a user I should be able to reset a game occurance.

 ### Bonus

-* As a user I shouold be able to signon to a As a user I should be able to sign on to an authorized portal
+* As a user I shouold be able to register
+* As a user I should be able to sign on to an authorized portal.
+* On the above portal be able to veiw my user details
+* Ability to delete my account on the portal
-* The ability to access the app via a live deployment
+* The ability to access the app via a live deployment.
+* As an admin I can complete full CRUD on triva questions and answers.
+* Possible cms build  for the information part** strench goals.

 #### Struggles